.sum_lkg h3 font-weight: 600; }

 Sessions are typically short, and most patients report a noticeable reduction in muscle tightness soon after.
 While some soreness or fatigue is common for a day or two, these effects are temporary and part of the healing process.

-Integrating Dry Needling into Your Physiotherapy Plan
+How Dry Needling Fits Into a Physiotherapy Treatment Plan

 Dry Needling is rarely used as a stand-alone therapy.
 Instead, it works best when integrated into a personalized rehab plan, which may include strength training, mobility work, and manual therapy.
 At Reach, our team often recommends Dry Needling for patients with chronic muscle tension, delayed recovery, or stubborn soft tissue restrictions.

 By releasing tight muscle fibers and enhancing blood flow to problem areas, Dry Needling can accelerate recovery and help patients regain function faster.
 If you're already undergoing physiotherapy, talk with your Reach therapist to see if adding Dry Needling makes sense for your treatment goals.
+For active patients recovering from injury, we'll often combine needling with our broader sports physiotherapy treatment options for a complete rehab plan.

 Safety and effectiveness are top priorities at Reach Sports Physiotherapy & Hand Clinic.
 Our Dry Needling/IMS practitioners have undergone extensive advanced training, and we follow strict safety protocols to ensure that every treatment is carried out with professionalism and care.